DarioDang/christchurch-restaurant-rag/README.md

 Documented honestly rather than hidden — these are the gaps I'm aware of:

-- **`cuisines` field returns empty** (`/api/stats` reports 0 cuisines)
-  despite cuisine-based filtering working via keyword detection on review text.
-This points to a data-ingestion gap in how the `cuisines` payload field gets populated for some/all documents — tracked, not yet fixed.
 - **No explicit user feedback mechanism** (thumbs up/down on responses) — usage is tracked via query analytics, but response *quality* feedback isn't yet collected from end users.